Independent decisions collectively producing a long information dissemination path with a foreseen lower-bounded length in a network: Results

-These chains aim at providing new insight into the ``positions" of nodes in the global structure of the network $G$.
-Namely, we intend to characterize the mutual connection of a ``community" in the global structure and the ability of the nodes there reaching the outside of the community.
+These chains aim at providing new insight into ``positions" of nodes in the global structure of the network $G$.
+Namely, we intend to characterize the internal mutual connection of a ``community" in the global structure and the ability of the nodes there reaching the outside of the community.

-For a node $v$ of $G$, we denote by $\Deg_G(v)$ the degree of $v$ in $G$, and we write $\Deg(v)$ for short if the graph $G$ referred to is clear from the context.
+For a node $v$ of $G$, we denote by $\Deg_G(v)$ (or $\Deg(v)$ if $G$ is clear) the degree of $v$ in $G$.
 For some ${\bf t}, {\bf p}\in \mathbb{Z}^n$, there may be no \tp-separate chains for $G$ at all.
 The following proposition gives a sufficient and necessary condition for the existence of \tp-separate chains.